 On this day in 1986, the Austin Rover Group’s Chief Executive, Ray Horrocks, tells The Guardian’s Industrial Editor, Michael Smith, that the Government’s impending privatisation of the Group was being handled incredibly badly.

 Horrocks holds the Government to account

 The Government’s handling of the BL break up has again been bitterly attacked by Ray Horrocks, Chief Executive of Austin Rover.

-Horrocks spoke last night of the “highly damaging uncertainty” caused by the privatisation programme in what ammounts to his second public attack on the governments sell off plans.
-It was the second time this week that a top BL executive criticised the governments handling of the break up.
+Horrocks spoke last night of the “highly damaging uncertainty” caused by the privatisation programme in what amounts to his second public attack on the Government’s sell off plans.
+It was the second time this week that a top BL executive criticised the Government’s handling of the break up.